 In his dress he was plain, and would not wear the shoes with the upturned points, then so much in fashion, and considered the distinguishing mark of a man of quality.
 Where are warm baths in which they say the men of that country customarily refresh and wash themselves, the King, looking into the baths, saw in them men wholly naked with every garment cast off.
 At which he was greatly displeased, and went away quickly, abhorring such nudity as a great offence.'

 The Wars of the Roses

 In 1453, at the age of 32, Henry VI began to exhibit signs of serious mental illness.
 By means of a "sudden fright" he entered into a trance-like state reacting to and recognising no one.
 Catatonic schizophrenia or depressive stupor have been suggested as a likely diagnosis.
-This was probably an inheritance from his grandfather, Charles VI of France, who himself suffered from bouts of schizophrenia, which is reported to have come on suddenly in 1392 when he was then aged 24, into which he then suffered relapses for the next 30 years.
+This was probably an inheritance from his maternal grandfather, Charles VI of France, who himself suffered from bouts of schizophrenia, which is reported to have come on suddenly in 1392 when he was then aged 24, into which he then suffered relapses for the next 30 years.
 Charles VI's mother, Joanna de Bourbon, also exhibited signs of mental illness, as did various ancestors of hers, including Louis I, Duke of Bourbon, Peter I, Duke of Bourbon, Louis II, Duke of Bourbon.

 The king's cousin, Richard, Duke of York was appointed protector, to the annoyance of the Queen, who strongly felt that she and her party should govern England.
 An intense personal rivalry developed between Richard of York and Margaret's favourite, Edmund Beaufort, Duke of Somerset.
 Somerset was descended from John of Gaunt's liaison with Catherine Swynford.